zhenyiizhang/DECENT/README.md

 We recommend an Nvidia GPU with CUDA support for training.

 ## Data availability
-The data that support the findings of this study are openly available in Na- tional Genomics Data Center of the China National Center for Bioinfor- mation at https://ngdc.cncb.ac.cn/gsa-human/browse/HRA000332.
+The data that support the findings of this study are openly available in National Genomics Data Center of the China National Center for Bioinfor- mation at https://ngdc.cncb.ac.cn/gsa-human/browse/HRA000332.
 Addtionally, to faciliate access, we also provide a link to download the processed bam files directly at https://drive.google.com/drive/folders/1xmlCocSfwzhH7rZjsXqND3M4on0P0UTe?usp=share_link.

 ## Contact information